 - Choose a bet type from the drop down list and click, enter the Unit Stake and where applicable indicate Each Way and enter the Bonus to be applied to the bet.

 - To add more types for the same selections, click Add Bet

 Why use a betting calculator?

 In an industry where billions are turned over, sportsbooks only need a small profit margin to show a healthy profit.
 Punters seem to forget this and they too are capable, in the right circumstances, of converting small percentage points into profits.
-What’s more, punters are not forced to place bets whereas the old enemy, the online bookmakers are duty bound to accept bets on all major events.
+What’s more, you, the punter, are not forced to place bets whereas online bookmakers are duty bound to accept bets on all major events.